 Without the right information, however, we could start moving in the wrong direction and making decisions which harm the business.

-Learning to provide the ‘right’ information
+Learning to provide the ‘right’ information to revolutionise reporting

 Fundamentally, I believe we can leverage AI and machine learning (ML) to provide a much more personalised data experience for users.
 All of the factors I’ve described above – plus others – could be fed into a machine learning model which then gives you a much more personalised reporting platform .